© Jurade de Saint emilion

-The Spring Festival in Saint-Emilion celebrates the wine and heritage of this medieval city.
-The Jurade are the Saint-Emilion wine brotherhood who historically had administrative rights over the town.
-As part of the festival, they parade through the town in their traditional crimson robes reminiscent of the all-powerful aldermen of centuries past.
+Saint-Emilion celebrates the wine and heritage of this medieval city with this Spring festival.
+The Jurade, the Saint-Emilion wine brotherhood who historically had administrative rights over the town, parade through the town in their traditional crimson robes reminiscent of the all-powerful aldermen of centuries past.

 Revived in 1948, the current Jurade are ambassadors of the wines of Saint-Emilion and they organise tastings all over the world to spread the good word about these delicious wines.
 Each year, it proclaims the "Jugement du Vin Nouveau" on the third Sunday in June and the "Ban des Vendanges" on the third Sunday in September.